-A shortcut for successive call to prepare() and prepared\call().
-In case of the OpenCL backend, returns a pyopencl.Event object.
+A shortcut for successive call to prepare () and prepared\call().

 '''

 prepare (global_size, local_size=None, local_mem=0)

 '''

 Prepare the kernel for execution with given parameters.

 - global\size an integer or a tuple of integers, specifying total number of work items to run. - local\size an integer or a tuple of integers, specifying the size of a single work group.
 Should have the same number of dimensions as global\size.
 If None is passed, some local\size will be picked internally. - local\mem (CUDA API only) amount of dynamic local memory (in bytes)